Helpful Voting Links — Michigan

 - Any other federal or state government-issued photo ID card

 - A U.S. passport

 - Tribal identification card with photo

 - A student ID card from a high school or an accredited college

 Voters without picture ID: Michigan election law anticipates that not all voters will have picture ID.
 Voters who do not have acceptable picture ID or forgot to bring acceptable picture ID to the polls can vote like any other voter by signing an affidavit.See ID Requirements for All States

 Early & Absentee Voting — MichiganRequest an Absentee Ballot

 Early Voting Dates: Start date determined by local clerk to November 5th

 You can vote in person at your township or city clerk's office from the time ballots are available to 4:00 p.m. on November 5th before the election, using an absentee ballot.

 To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than 2:00 p.m. on November 3rd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+Then, when you complete your absentee ballot, it must be received by election day.